I try to create a space in the classroom where students are free to grapple honestly with the central questions of meaning, purpose, and God.

 The Power of Liberal Arts

 When learning about schools with philosophy and religious studies, you should seek a school with strong liberal arts and religious studies programs, as they will be the backbone of your learning.
 The ability to write well, speak well, and problem solve are some of the top skills employers seek when hiring new graduates.
 Leaders need to know how to create, collaborate, innovate, and inspire.
-A liberal arts education and emphasis in Political Science prepares you to do just that, forming those critical skills that separate leaders from followers.
+A liberal arts education and emphasis in Religious Studies prepares you to do just that, forming those critical skills that separate leaders from followers.
 And, because a liberal arts education translates to many different careers, you also have the option of easily jumping into a new job if you’re ready to try something different.

 Why study religion?
 You’ll explore the spiritual dimensions of human existence and think critically about the connections between faith and life in our world today.
 This spiritual search for meaning, grounded in the teachings of the Catholic tradition, investigates Christian theology and concepts of God, relates an understanding of contemporary biblical scholarship and Christian faith, and explores the ethical and social responsibilities of Christians living in a global community.
 Students come to see that their life and actions stand as a continual witness to shape a more just and peaceful world.
 This Religious Studies degree gives students new perspectives and prepares them for living courageously in the 21st century.